-Principal of a special school operating secondary classes and with 15 to 23 equivalent full-streamed ordinary
+Principal of a special school operating secondary classes and with 15 to 23 equivalent full-streamed ordinary secondary classes.

-Principal I
+Promotion Prospects: Principal I

-With effect from the 2002/03 school year, a school Principal appointed by direct appointment to a headship post in another aided school at the same substantive rank of his former headship post without a break in service is allowed to retain the salary pay point he received in the former post; if there is a break in service, he should be remunerated at the minimum point of the pay scale.
+Any Other Remarks: With effect from the 2002/03 school year, a school remunerated at the minimum point of the pay scale.

+Principal appointed by direct appointment to a headship post in another aided school at the same substantive rank of his former headship post without a break in service is allowed to retain the salary pay point he received in the former post; if there is a break in service, he should be